 Results: People-Pleasing Problem or Not?

-If you said Yes to 0 to 3 questions: You have a healthy relationship with the word “No.” Chances are you’re good at recognizing when to set boundaries, and you know your physical and emotional limits.
+If you said Yes to 0 to 3 questions: You do not have a people-pleasing problem.
+You have a healthy relationship with the word “No.” Chances are you’re good at recognizing when to set boundaries, and you know your physical and emotional limits.
 You likely spend most of your time doing things that you truly are interested in or passionate about.

 If you said Yes to 4 to 6 questions: You may need some help flexing your “No” muscle.
 Maybe you have problems saying no to certain people in your life—your best friend, your spouse, your children, or strangers (such as fund raisers or hairdressers) for instance.
 You could be the person who “gets things done” in your family or friend group, or you could be yes-prone because you avoid conflict.
 To find out more, click here.